hberginc/wine_ratings_data_analysis/README.md

 ![picture](images/side_by_side_cdf.png)

-    Examining the slopes of these graphs compared to each region,
+    Examining the slopes of these graphs compared to each region, we see very little change when determing the difference in ratings.

+    Italian ratings Average: 88.56
+    French ratings Average: 88.85
+    California Ratings Average: 88.63